loomio/loomio-docs/policy/src/subscriptions/pro_support/index.md

 We’ll keep in contact with you about opportunities for how Loomio could work better for you, and introduce new features.
 Pro plan customers receive priority support all year round; to answer questions, help onboard new users, and more.

 **[Upgrade to Pro here.](https://loomio.org/upgrade)**

-At any time, you can also choose to accelerate your journey towards more effective and efficient outcomes with your group with the following package:

 ## Group training
 Tailored training to suit your organization’s needs.
 Our group training starts by understanding your unique group needs, the current tools and processes your group use, so as to implement Loomio in the most useful way.